hapyl/CFArena/src/main/java/patch_notes.md

 # [⚙] System Changes

+### ※ Ultimate Changes

+**There are some big backend changes, so expect bugs!**

+* Ultimates are now handled by a class, rather than a hero.
+* Optimize on how ultimates are handled.
+* And more nerdy stuff.

+### Other changes

 * Shields no longer block fall damage by default.
 * Added sound FX to Archer's Hackeye arrows.
 * Relic Hunt now shows it if there are no Relics in the current area.